Kristina01111000/Drws_site/README.md

-- Look at the youtube channel for links, module 1 and 2 are there -> they cannot be embeded into the site, other youtube videos can be, so is there a settings problem with them?
+- Look at the youtube channel for links, module 1 and 2 are there -> they cannot be embeded into the site, other youtube videos can be, so is there a settings problem with them? waiting on email response for this
 - Put the four header tabs into a drop down menu titled “Holistic Topics”-working title
 - Switch the tab order